26 all out

 The lowest score in Test history.
-Even in the current, skittish, shot-a-ball environment, it is hard to imagine that any team will ever get less than New Zealand's 26, made against England in Auckland in what turned out to be Len Hutton's last Test.
+Even in the current skittish, shot-a-ball environment, it is hard to imagine that any team will ever get less than New Zealand's 26, made against England in Auckland in what turned out to be Len Hutton's last Test.
 When the Kiwis started their second innings 46 behind, an innings victory looked a ridiculous prospect.
 England got it, though, with Bob Appleyard taking 4 for 7 and Brian Statham 3 for 9.
 With 2 for 10 off seven overs, Frank Tyson was all over the place.

 Viv Richards marked Antigua's inaugural Test with a blistering 114 against England in his first Test innings on home territory.
 Viv really meant business: 90 of his runs came in boundaries, but he took a relatively sedate 306 minutes over it.
 England drew a rain-affected match thanks to a 20th Test hundred from Geoff Boycott: this in back-to-back West Indies series that England were pilloried for losing by a combined score of 0-3.
 The next three series - 0-5, 0-5, 0-4 losses - put their performance in a better light.

-One of India's finest batsmen is born.
+One of India's finest batters is born.
 Usually at No. 3 or No. 5, Polly Umrigar, a muscular cutter and driver, was a crucial player in the post-war period, and held most of the major Indian batting records before Sunil Gavaskar outstripped him in the 1980s.
 Umrigar had a slow start to his Test career - apart from a glorious 130 not out against England in Madras in 1951-52, India's first Test win, at the 25th attempt.
 He was only playing because Hemu Adhikari fell and injured his wrist just before the game.
 Umrigar also made three centuries in a row, against Pakistan and England, between 1960 and 1962.
-He was a useful medium-pacer and a fine captain, too, for India and also Bombay, whom he led to five successive Ranji Trophy titles between 1958-59 and 1962-63.
+He was a useful medium-pacer and a fine captain too, for India and also Bombay, whom he led to five successive Ranji Trophy titles between 1958-59 and 1962-63.
 He died at the age of 80 in 2006.

 Ricky Ponting's nine-year reign as Australia captain came to an end after the team's quarter-final exit from the 2011 World Cup.
 Michael Clarke took over as captain after Ponting announced he was resigning but would be available as a player.
 Ponting had had possibly the worst year of his career, losing the Ashes at home and then surrendering the World Cup trophy that had been in Australia's possession since 1999.
-He was unlucky to lose some of the greatest players in the side during his tenure - Warne and McGrath retired in 2007, Gilchrist in 2008 and Hayden in 2009 - but managed to win 48 of 77 Tests on his watch nevertheless.
+He was unlucky to lose some of the greatest players in the side during his tenure - Shane Warne and Glenn McGrath retired in 2007, Adam Gilchrist in 2008 and Matthew Hayden in 2009 - but managed to win 48 of 77 Tests on his watch nevertheless.

 All sorts of frustration for England, who were denied victory in Trinidad by rain and the time-wasting tactics of stand-in West Indian captain Desmond Haynes.
 At one point, only 16.5 overs were bowled in 115 minutes, and England were left 31 runs short of their target.
 It's a near miss that still beggars belief: West Indies had not lost a Test series for ten years, England had won only one Test in 25 - and that against Sri Lanka - before this series, and yet they came within a whisker of going 2-0 up with two to play.
 It couldn't last, though, and with Graham Gooch out with a broken finger, West Indies stormed back to take the series 2-1.

 An unfancied Pakistan side pulled off a memorable victory to draw the series in Bangalore.
-The architect of the win was Younis Khan, who scored 267 - the highest then by a visiting batsman in India - and added 324 with Inzamam-ul-Haq (184).
+The architect of the win was Younis Khan, who scored 267 - the highest then by a visiting batter in India - and added 324 with Inzamam-ul-Haq (184).
 Virender Sehwag's double-hundred gave India some hope of holding on to the series but Danish Kaneria and Mohammad Sami triggered a collapse after Sehwag's fall.
-Younis got a half-century in the second innings and Pakistan managed to take all 10 wickets on the fifth day for a 168-run win.
+Younis got a half-century in the second innings and Pakistan managed to take all ten wickets on the fifth day for a 168-run win.

 Queensland ended 68 years of hurt by finally winning their first Sheffield Shield.
 They thrashed South Australia by an innings at an emotional Gabba, with Allan Border making 98 in his last Shield innings.
 Queensland had been the bridesmaids on 14 occasions, including six final defeats since the playoff system was introduced in 1982.